 Other members of the full band include Corey Zook – (Guitar), Kevin Alban – (Bass) and Lance Smith – (Drums).

 They have been called “Baltimore’s modern-day version of The Band” by Fly Magazine and have released three albums, Hearts, Roads, and Tears, 2009, Seven Dollar Grave, 2011, Rust on Metal, 2013, and an EP entitled Bound to Echo, 2014.
-A new record, Heyday, is due out in August of 2017.
+A new record, Heyday, was released in August of 2017.
 All are available on all major streaming/downloading services and select record stores.